wirtzdan/website/content/blog/waking-up-meditation-experience/index.md

 On days where I had a good meditation session, I felt more aware, productive and fulfilled.
 This was most visible at work, where I often was forced to listen carefully to clients and where everything has to make sense that I verbalise.
 Before meditating with Waking up, I sometimes zoned out of conversations, got distracted and felt guilty afterwards.

 Of course, this still happens.
 Getting distracted is the natural state of the mind.
-But now that I meditate frequently, it happens less and for me, this improved the what Sam Harris often calls the quality of mind.
+But now that I meditate frequently, it happens less and for me, this improved what Sam Harris often calls the quality of mind.

 ## What's next